julisotoh/Databricks_learning/Machine_Learning_PCA.md

 It refers specifically to the amount of **variability represented by the three components**.

-This also helped me understand an important trade-off:
+This helped me understand the trade-off I was considering when choosing the number of components:

 ```text
 Fewer Dimensions